2022 Annual Giving: “Generosity”

 - For the church, annual giving commitments help us set ministry budgets for the coming year and make the most of the resources committed to God’s work through us

-We will present our 2019 commitments to God during worship on September 30, 2018.
-If you are unable to return an Annual Giving Commitment Card by September 30, and would like to make a commitment, please contact our church office at 770-867-3727.
+We will present our 2022 commitments to God during worship on October 31, 2021.
+They will be collected if you worship in person and you will have the option of submitting your card online as well.
+If you are unable to return an Annual Giving Commitment Card by October 31, and would like to make a commitment, please contact our church office at 770-867-3727.

 At Bethlehem First UMC, the amount you give is a personal decision, but the Bible teaches us to give a tithe or ten percent to God.
 For many the tithe is just the beginning